Spruce up your salmon with a savory buffalo sauce! Turns out great baked or grilled!

-You know you have been using a plentiful amount of hot peppers in your cooking when you begin receiving concerned emails regarding the state of your stomach lining.
-I'm not worried in the least about my stomach's lining, but I am worried that I might be addicted to hot peppers!
-They make everything better, don't they?!
+You know you have been using a plentiful amount of hot peppers in your cooking when you begin receiving emails from concerned parties regarding the state of your stomach lining.
+I’m not worried in the least about my stomach’s lining, but I am worried that I might be addicted to hot peppers!
+They make everything better, don’t they?!

 Before I get to the recipe, I feel I should share that I laid my tired post-workout body on the sunny and very warm ground this afternoon in the very spot where a giant Yard Glacier stood mere weeks ago.
 Spring is finally here and I absolutely could not be happier about that.
 Spring is finally here!